About Kate Markland

 Students orally tell their stories first.
 No handwriting.
 No spelling.
 No punctuation.
 Just pure storytelling.

-Partner scribing removes the writing barrier completely, one student tells, another writes.
+Partner scribing removes the writing barrier completely.
+One student tells, another writes.
 The storyteller focuses solely on narrative.
 The scribe focuses solely on transcription.

 Single executive function.
 Deeply focused.
 Highly successful.